-In How To Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
+In Audition For Commercials Part 1 we talked about how to walk into the audition room like a booking machine.
 Now, I’ll share a few tips for the actual read.
 We’ll discuss memorization, staying positive, and commercial improv.
 Let’s do this!

 SHOULD I MEMORIZE THE SCRIPT?

 It doesn’t hurt!
 However, it’s not uncommon to see the script for the first time when you arrive at the audition.
 Fear not, the script is usually written on a board near the camera – like a cheat sheet.

 If the thought of reading off a board and attempting to look natural is giving you “the sweats,” start by memorizing the following:

 - Your first line.
 Or if it’s especially long, the first few words.

 - Your last line.
 Or the last few words.